 - listing on our website.

-Once a product is certified, the supplier is entitled to attach the relevant AFRDI certification logo or swing tag.
-These are available from us in agreed quantities (Blue and Orange Tick swing tags and sticker order form).
+Once a product is certified, the supplier is entitled to attach the relevant AFRDI certification logo.
 Alternatively, licensees may – subject to the institute’s written approval – incorporate the certification details in their own product data.
 In this case, we would need to see and approve the final printed documentation.

 Our institute has registered a number of logos and product certification marks to protect the interests of consumers and of those suppliers making use of the service (use of our product logos and trademarks explained).